algotradeX/atx-community/project/SimLab4j/README.md

 Project SimLab4j will act as an service for following:
 1. ta4j based logical trading algorithms simulation
 2. UI/API to upload data for creating in-memory BarSeries
-3. Optional support to store data in Postgres+TimescaleDB
+3. Optional support to store data in H2
 4. UI/API to select algorithm, simulate and view data

 ### Artifacts